 Pluto TV channels and shows

-There are versions of top cable networks like MTV, VH1, BET, TV Land and AMC, but generally, Pluto TV channels aren't the ones you'd find in a standard cable or satellite package.
+There are versions of top cable networks like MTV but generally, Pluto TV channels aren't the ones you'd find in a standard cable or satellite package.

 The News channels are names that you know — CNN, NBC News, CBS News, etc. — but mostly, they play curated, pre-recorded clips instead of a live stream of the network.